HIV transmission and testing FAQ

 Can I ask another person to test?

 No. This is about your sexual health.
 It is your responsibility to test.

 You have no right to impose your worries about your health on another person.

 Only your status is important now.
 This involves taking responsibility for your own health.

 When can I take a test?

-How soon after exposure you test depends on your risk of exposure and which tests you can use.
+How soon you test depends on your risk and which test you can use.
 See the link above.

 What is the window period?